Patching

 - Placeholders span across split runs in Word — the library handles this automatically.

-keepOriginalStyles: true(default) to inherit the template's run formatting (font, size, color, etc.) when replacing text. recursive: true(default) replaces all occurrences of each placeholder; set tofalseto replace only the first.- Images and hyperlinks in patch content are automatically added to the document's relationships.
+keepOriginalStyles: true(default) to inherit the template's run formatting when replacing text. recursive: true(default) replaces all occurrences of each placeholder; set tofalseto replace only the first.- Images and hyperlinks in patch content are automatically added to the document's relationships.